7 Steps to More Effective Prayer

 The Prayer - Donnie McClurkin and Yolanda Adams

-1. Abide in the Vine
+Step 1 - Abide in Christ the Vine

 We wonder why we do not see more answers to our prayers.
 Yet, God promises that when we call, he answers us.
 One problem could be that while we are seeking answered prayers from God, we are doing so according to our own desires.